nymtech/nym-vpn-client/nym-vpn-x/README.md

 #### Tauri commands mock

-Browser mode requires all tauri [commands](https://tauri.app/v1/guides/features/command) (IPC calls) to be mocked.
+Browser mode requires some of the tauri [commands](https://v2.tauri.app/develop/calling-rust/#commands) (IPC calls) to be mocked.
 When creating new tauri command, be sure to add the corresponding mock definition into `src/dev/tauri-cmd-mocks/` and update `src/dev/setup.ts` accordingly.